 OYSTER MUSHROOM LOGS

-Not only do we have logs to sell we have mushrooms.
+Not only do we have mushrooms we sell the logs.

 We have spent most of our time working with Phoenix oysters.